-The total cultural immersion will prove to be enlightening, entertaining, enjoyable, exhilarating, and truly unforgettable.
-Since a large number of Chinese visit India every year career option in the tourism sector.
+The total cultural immersion will prove to be enlightening, entertaining, enjoyable, exhilarating, and truly unforgettable — a large number of Chinese visits India every year career option in the tourism sector.

-China is currently the second-largest economy on earth and has been forecasted to take over from the United States in a short while from now.
+China is currently the second-largest economy on earth and has been forecasted to take over from the United States in the foreseeable future.
 In fact, in terms of Purchasing Power Parity (PPP), the Chinese economy has already surpassed that of the United States.

-Business, leaders, parents, and teachers represent some of the numerous groups recognizing the Chinese language as the emerging universal business language of the future.
+Businesses, leaders, parents, and teachers represent some of the numerous groups recognizing the Chinese language as the emerging universal business language of the future.

-A lot of institutions across India and in many other countries of the world are now welcoming native speakers to teach the language in their local primary and secondary schools.
+Many institutions across India and many other countries of the world are welcoming native speakers to teach the language in their local primary and secondary schools.

 Today, A total of 516 Confucius Institutes and 1,076 Confucius Classrooms have been established in 142 countries and regions, receiving more than 9 million students.